cmcmanus8/itunes-react-app/README.md

 ## Running the app locally

 ### via Docker
-- Ensure Dockerfile is included from repoo.
+- Ensure Dockerfile is included from repo.
 - Open terminal in project directory.
 - Run `docker build -t itunes-app-image .` to build the docker image.
 - Run `docker images | grep itunes-app-image` to confirm image is up.